Locations:

 Advertisement

-And if you end up at your doctor’s office, expect at least one of your day’s restroom stops to take place there as you’ll probably be asked to give a urine sample for analysis.
+One last thing: If you do make an appointment to speak with a healthcare provider, expect at least one of that day’s restroom stops to take place at their office.
+You’ll likely be asked to give a urine sample for analysis.

 Learn more about our editorial process.